 OIT and UIC will conduct regular post-publishing audits to ensure such standards are being met.
 Failure to update necessary pages at a minimum will result in additional communication and potentially the removal of content.

 If standards defined in this policy are found to be lax, the content manager will contact the appointed content steward or department and suggest possible alternatives to current content.
-If standards are grossly abandoned, OIT, UIC, and the content manager have the authority to remove such content without first communicating with the content steward or department.
+If standards are grossly abandoned, ITS, Communications, and the content manager have the authority to remove such content without first communicating with the content steward or department.

 2.2.
 Personal Pages